himnishchopra1/Restaurant-Rating-Predictor/README.md

 The Extra-Trees Regressor resulted in a 92.6 % R2 score meaning 92.6 % of the variability of the target can be explained by the model.

-Based on the analysis and model it was determined that the most important features that a reatuarant must consider when they want to maximize reataurant rating is the cost of dining for two people, the dishes offered, and location.
+Based on the analysis and model it was determined that the most important features that a reatuarant must consider when they want to maximize restaurant rating is the cost of dining for two people, the dishes offered, and location.